bfriel/Cycl/README.md

 When a large volume of comments are left, users can simply scroll down within the box to view all of the comments.

 ![alt text](http://i.imgur.com/4DpAj28.png "Comments box")

+## Future Directions

+I look forward to adding the following features:

+* Searching for rides by location
+* Cheers for friends
+* Ranking users by lifetime statistics
+* Infinite scrolling on feed